audi/ddl/README.md

 # Description

-The Data Defintion Language (DDL) Package provides utilities to handle data descriptions and data defined by these descriptions.
+The Data Definition Language (DDL) Package provides utilities to handle data descriptions and data defined by these descriptions.

     #include <ddl.h>